 Please direct questions to IPHSummer@wustl.edu.

-This program is supported by the Institute for Public Health and its Global Health Center and the Children’s Discovery Institute of Washington University and St. Louis Children’s Hospital.
+This program is supported by the Institute for Public Health and its Global Health Center and the Children’s Discovery Institute of WashU and St. Louis Children’s Hospital.